-To ensure you get plenty of time to ask for any help during the lab, please ensure you have read at least Section 3.1 (page 29) before coming to the lab, as this includes important revision material and does not require you be in the lab.
+To ensure you get plenty of time to ask for any help during the lab, please ensure you have read at least Section 2.1, "A Map, Notation and a bit of Theory" before coming to the lab, as this includes important revision material and does not require you be in the lab.

 If you have already done so, congratulations!
-You can directly jump to Section 3.2 (page 32).
+You can directly jump to Section 2.2, "Prepare Client1".